-Asking questions is pretty easy there is an email address and toll free phone in the UK.
-There is no live chat, but there are a heap of offices with direct email addresses and phone numbers.
+Asking questions is pretty easy; there is an email address and toll-free phone in the UK.
+There is no live chat, but there is a heap of offices with direct email addresses and phone numbers.
 Paf.com is registered in the Åland Islands which is an autonomous region of Finland, an island in the Baltic Sea.

 Why Do They Do It?

 PAF is publically owned and was established in 1966 to generate money for charities.
 Initially, they offered gaming on international and local ferries on the Baltic Sea but expanded this to online gaming.
 Save the Children, and Red Cross are only two of the many charities that benefit.
 The only problem I have in looking at their 2013 Annual Report, is that less than 3% of their income goes to the charities.
 Then again, that does mean more for prizes and winnings – I think.

 Folks, this is a gaming site that has thrown three lotteries into what they offer.
 Pick 3 picks three numbers and then run the game – there are three levels of payout, and it is not going to put you in the position to run out and buy a Ferrari!
 Good fun (what the heck) to sit and play, but with a top prize of €800ish depending on what you are betting, definitely not going to challenge the jackpots of US Powerball or Mega Millions.